aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-ruby/ruby-programmers-guide/working-with-tasks-in-ruby/outline-properties-in-ruby/_index.md

 ---
 title: Outline Properties in Ruby
-description: "Learn how to work Microsoft Project (MPP/XML) outline values using Aspose.Tasks Java for Ruby."
+description: "Learn how to iterate over project tasks and read outline number and level using Aspose.Tasks Java for Ruby API."
 type: docs
 weight: 90
 url: /java/outline-properties-in-ruby/